Condition

 Once we know what’s broken, treatment is straightforward.
 If it’s a joint problem, we mobilize it.
 If it’s muscle tension, we release it and retrain the pattern.
 If it’s posture, we correct it.
 Everything is targeted to the root cause, not just pain management.

-Most patients notice meaningful improvement in two to three visits.
+Most patients notice real improvement in two to three visits.
 That’s because we’re treating the problem, not masking the symptom.

 Why your head hurts